grokify/glip-integrations-guide/docs/voice_call-attribution.md

 :warning: **DRAFT** :warning:

+> Note: This integration guide is for using RingCentral Office.
+Modifications may be needed when using RingCentral Contact Center.

 ## Overview

 Attribution is the ability to identify the source of a phone call, typically to evaluate the effectiveness of various ad campains that have a call to action (CTA) that involves making a phone call.